Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

 - **Model capabilities**: **Write**
 - All other resources: **None**
 5. Copy the API key to the **OpenAI API key** field in **AI Options**.
 Click **OK**.

+## Access Chat with AI
+Go to **AI > Chat with AI**.

+## Chat panel
+- There is an input box at the bottom of the chat, in which you can type your questions or prompts.
+Press enter or click **↑** to send the prompt.
+- Your prompt message will show on the right side of the panel.
+OpenAI's response message will momentarily appear below your prompt.
+You can add new prompts, and OpenAI will use previous prompts and responses as context for new responses.
+- Hover over any prompt and response message to see buttons:
+  - **Copy to clipboard**: Copies the prompt or response text to clipboard
+  - **Edit message**: Edit your prompt or the response.
+This allows you to modify the conversation to better suit your topic.
+  - **Regenerate response**: Asks OpenAI to try generating the response again, so that the output is slightly different.
+- You can right click on any message to open a context menu with these options.
+  - **Copy**: Copies to clipboard
+  - **Copy to Editor**: Copies the text to the editor, at the caret position.
+  - **Copy to New Document**: Opens a new document and copies the text to the editor.
+- OpenAI may response with a code block that contains programming code.
+On the top right of a code block, you can click on **…** to open the menu containing options to copy the code block text.

+## Sidebar